 We offer land training, corporate rowing events, group rowing classes, and private lessons by appointment.
 Our course schedule is posted at RegattaCentral under our Programs & Classes.
 Please email the Masters Head Coach, Alex Wells, email@example.com with any questions, or if you would like to schedule a private lesson.

-Our programs develop rowers at all levels, from beginners (novices) to competitive masters.
+Our programs develop rowers at all levels, from beginners (novices) to competitive masters for anyone 18 and older.
 Rowing requires a certain level of physical fitness, coordination, and time investment to be a satisfying endeavor, but mastering it can be very rewarding.

 Generally, rowing refers to sweep rowing where each person has one oar, held by both hands, and sculling where each rower has two oars, one in each hand.
 Sweeping is done in eights (8+), fours (4+), and pairs (2+).
 Sculling is done in quads (4x), doubles (2x), and singles (1x).
 Our course descriptions may use "rowing" to refer to both sweeping and sculling, unless specified.
 Eights and fours require the use of a coxswain (cox) to direct the boat.
 Please email the Masters Head Coach, Alex Wells if you are interested in coxing.

 Intro to Rowing – This course is intended for first timers, and is open to non-members.
 Students will tour the boathouse and learn how to properly carry and rig the boat, basic stroke mechanics, terminology, and boat parts.
 You will spend time on the rowing machines (ergs), learning the basic stroke mechanics.
 You must know how to swim in order to take lessons; and, please wear weather-appropriate fitness attire.

 Beginner Rowing – This course is open to non-members.
 Students will build on what was learned in the intro course.